Table of Contents[Hide][Click to Show]

 I nursed all 3 of my children exclusively until they started solid foods.
 I practiced extended breastfeeding as well, 2 years total for each of my first two children for 2 years and the youngest for 4 years total.
 I never intended to ever use a homemade formula.

 I adored every. single. minute.

 Nursing my children was a glorious experience the memories of which I will cherish forever!
 I’m sure most breastfeeding mothers would report the same.

 The topic of homemade formula, even the more widely accepted goats milk formula, is a highly charged and controversial subject.
 In reality, it is a very important option for women to consider and have available who are not able to have a breastfeeding relationship with their baby.

 This is because unpasteurized, donor breastmilk is not always available from reputable sources and in sufficient quantities to meet a baby’s growing appetite.
 A friend of mine is dealing with this very situation right now with her adopted daughter.
 While she does her best to secure quality donor milk, the truth is that it isn’t enough, and she must supplement.
-Her first choice depending on local farm availability is goats milk formula as it seems to be digested a bit better by her baby.
+Her first choice depending on local farm availability is formula made with raw goats milk as it seems to be digested a bit better by her baby.

 Of course, all brands of commercial formula even if organic are best avoided if at all possible.
-The graphic to the right summarizes the problems with commercial formula quite succinctly.
+The graphic above summarizes the problems with commercial formula quite succinctly.

 Why Goats Milk Formula?

 With commercial formula best avoided and relying solely on donor breastmilk a risky proposition, homemade formula becomes an option well worth consideration.

 But why goats milk formula in particular?

 The reasons could be as simple as availability of goat milk versus cow milk.
 Homemade formula is best made with a clean source of raw milk and some parts of the country have raw goat milk far more readily available than raw cow milk.

 Another reason could be the digestibility of the formula.
 The natural homogenization of the fat globules and different structure of the goat milk proteins do make it easier to digest for some babies.